-Player arrested for match-fixing at 2020 French Open
+Tennis player released from custody in match-fixing case

 Le Parisien reported Friday that tens of thousands of euros (dollars) were bet with several operators in different countries on the Romanian players winning that game.

-The newspaper said Sizikova was arrested Thursday after losing in the first round of the doubles tournament at Roland Garros.
+The newspaper said Sizikova, who is ranked 101st in doubles and 765th in singles, was arrested Thursday after losing in the first round of the doubles tournament at Roland Garros.
 The newspaper said authorities searched Sizikova’s hotel room.

 Last year’s French Open, delayed because of the coronavirus pandemic, was played in late September and early October.

-AP Sports Writer Andrew Dampf in Rome contributed to this story.
+AP Sports Writers Andrew Dampf in Rome and James Ellingworth in Dusseldorf, Germany, contributed to this report.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports